abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

-Today I would like to show a step-by-step process of creating a database schema of a simple app in Clojure using [Automigrate](https://github.com/abogoyavlensky/automigrate).
-Automigrate is a Clojure tool that allows effortlessly model and change database schema using EDN-structures and auto-generated migrations.
+Today, I will guide you through the step-by-step process of creating a database schema for a simple app in Clojure using [Automigrate](https://github.com/abogoyavlensky/automigrate).
+Automigrate is a Clojure tool designed to streamline the modeling and modification of database schemas through EDN-structures and auto-generated migrations.
+The aim of this article is to demonstrate the fundamental features of Automigrate through an example that closely resembles a real-world application.

-Auto-generated migrations can be useful when you design database schema for an app.
-It's a lot faster to change database schema based on changes to the models, because it is a declarative approach.
-You don't need to describe changes, you just describe desired state and the tool does the rest for you.
-The best part is that with Automigrate you can completely focus on domain logic of the app.
-You always know how does database schema look like without even being connected to a database.
-In case when you want to try some different solutions, auto-generated migrations in backward directions would be either very useful to quickly revert some experimental changes and apply different ones.
+Auto-generated migrations offer significant advantages when designing a database schema for an application.
+This declarative approach allows for rapid modifications to the schema based on changes in the models, eliminating the need to manually describe the changes.
+Instead, you simply define the desired state, and Automigrate handles the rest.
+This focus on the domain logic of the app means you can maintain a clear understanding of the database schema without needing a direct connection to the database.
+Moreover, in situations where you wish to experiment with different solutions, auto-generated migrations facilitate quick reversals of experimental changes, enabling you to apply alternative modifications with ease.

-Currently, Automigrate supports only PostgreSQL (*other databases are planned*) so in this article we will use this database.
+Currently, Automigrate supports only PostgreSQL (*with plans to support other databases*).
+For the purposes of this article, we will utilize PostgreSQL.

 ### A project idea

-Let's say we want to create a simple personal budget tracker application.
-The main goal is tracking expenses/income and keeping actual balance under control. to have multiple budgets per user with settings such as currency and a set of custom transaction categories.
+Suppose we aim to create a simple personal budget tracker application.
+The main goal is to monitor expenses and income while maintaining an accurate balance.
+We would like to have multiple budgets per user with settings such as currency and a set of custom transaction categories.
 We want to be able to assign a category to transaction.

-In terms of database entities we would probably need: `account` (*or users*), `budget`, `transaction` and `category`.
+From a database perspective, we would likely require the following entities: `account` (*or users*), `budget`, `transaction` and `category`.
 Simple relationships between database entites can be represented by following diagram.

 ![DB simple diagram](/assets/images/articles/7_db_diagram_simple.png)

-Let's add them gradually with more details and see how Automigrate can help us along the way.
+We will incrementally add more detail to these entities and explore how Automigrate facilitates this process.

 ### Setup